-As such, SCG Chemicals (SCGC) has been working with five community enterprises to elevate their products through the use of innovation, technology, and circular economy principles, which SCGC have been advancing through the years, while also incorporating local wisdom passed down through generations.
+As such, SCG Chemicals (SCGC) has been working with five community enterprises to elevate their products through the use of innovation, technology, and circular economy principles, which SCGC has been advancing through the years, while also incorporating local wisdom passed down through generations.
 As a result of this initiative, these community enterprises have been able to stay relevant and generate income in their localities to develop their communities and contribute to Thailand’s economy.
 These community enterprises have so far been able to generate over 7,000,000 million baht in combined revenue per year.

 Other than community enterprises, fostering collaboration with government agencies and other organizations can also help strengthen communities and lead to development and innovation on the national level.